 We set out with basic supplies.
 Backpack including some extra warm clothes, food, water, fire starting gear, sleeping bag, liquor and other essentials.
-My pack wasn’t as light as I would have liked for a 3 hour hike, but then again what I would have liked was to have a pack that defied Newton’s Law, and only a couple of federal ones.
+My pack wasn’t as light as I would have liked for a 3-hour hike, but Newton’s Law is always diminished when motivated by post-hike refreshments.

 I had planned a route through the use of Google Maps, as well as conferencing with my brother who took me to the camp years ago.
 All was well planned, and supplemented with my extensive navigation skills which came in the form of a GPS system.
 With my Ziploc bag full of google maps, and the coordinates of the camp punched into my GPS, we were set.

-We entered the trail head at about 2:30pm, as prior commitments by one of us dictated this departure time.
+We entered the trailhead at about 2:30 pm, as prior commitments by one of us dictated this departure time.
 This was only now just a slight concern, as daylight savings time had kicked in recently, and we had that fact tucked into our back pocket…. as well as our map.
-If this had been the beginning to a horror movie, organ music would have begun playing, with an appropriate camera zoom into the back pocket containing the Ziploc bag full of maps.
+If this had been the beginning of a horror movie, organ music would have begun playing, with an appropriate camera zoom into the back pocket containing the Ziploc bag full of maps.

-After a tough 5 minute climb, we opted to take a well deserved break to get our bearings.
-Just as I figured, we had already walked a good half kilometer of our 15.
+After a tough 5 minute climb, we opted to take a well-deserved break to get our bearings.
+Just as I figured, we had already walked a good half kilometre of our 15.
 Maybe we should cut this break short, I eventually figure, and we head out.
-“Do you have that map” I ask.
-“Yep, right here” my friend says, while confidently patting his back pants pocket providing a “you can kiss this for asking” emphasis.
+“Do you have that map?”
+I ask.
+“Yep, right here,” my friend says, while confidently patting his back pants pocket providing “you can kiss this for asking” emphasis.
 I think to myself that maybe that isn’t the best spot for it, but this thought got about as much attention as we did from one of the many 4-wheelers that almost ran us over.

 After another 15 minutes of walking, we reach a fork in the road, so we call for the map.
 The map that is no longer in the back pocket.
 The map that is causing increasing amounts of concern.
 The map that is now lost.
 “Where the hell is the map?!
 Oh my god, don’t tell me….” accompanied by other barrages, our map carrier is now the most hated man in Enfield.